 Today, Winchester House is owned by Winchester Investments LLC, which is a private company held by the descendants of John and Mayme Brown.

-After the death of her husband William in 1881, Sarah Winchester received an inheritance of $20 million (over $540 million in 2021) as well as a 50% stake in the Winchester Repeating Arms Company.
+After the death of her husband William in 1881, Sarah Winchester received an inheritance of $20 million (equivalent to $540 million in 2023) as well as a 50% stake in the Winchester Repeating Arms Company.
 With her stake in the company, she received $1000 a day in royalties, which equates to a daily earning of over $30,000.

 However, Sarah Winchester spent most of her inheritance towards the renovation of the Winchester House as well as making donations towards local charities.
-When she died, she was estimated to have a net worth of approximately $2.9 million, or $47 million in today’s value.
+When she died, she was estimated to have an approximate net worth of only $2.9 million, or $47 million in today’s value.